 The invasion of crown vetch into natural areas in Midwestern states is having a significant impact on plant diversity and wildlife habitat.
 The plant is a prolific seed producer, spreading by seed and rhizomes.

 Field trials were conducted on a crown vetch infestation located on Boomerang Island in the Upper Mississippi River National Wildlife and Fish Refuge in Wisconsin.
-Lee Shambeau with 4 Control Inc. applied Milestone® specialty herbicide at 5 fluid ounces per acre (fl oz/A) in August with a backpack sprayer to mature crown vetch plants.
+Lee Shambeau with 4 Control Inc. applied Milestone® herbicide at 5 fluid ounces per acre (fl oz/A) in August with a backpack sprayer to mature crown vetch plants.
 Visual evaluations taken three weeks after treatment showed greater than 95 percent control of crown vetch with no damage to desirable trees and shrubs.

 Eight years following application, refuge Biological Science Technician Calvin Gehri evaluated the site to determine if crown vetch had reinvaded.
 The site had not been treated since the initial application, and Gehri reported that control remained good to excellent.
 Crown vetch cover was about 10 to 15 percent eight years after application compared to greater than 90 percent cover prior to treatment (85 to 90% control).

 Reed canary grass (Phalaris arundinacea) and nettles (Urtica dioica L.) currently occupy niches once dominated by crown vetch.
 Although neither plant is considered to be desirable, nettles allow other native plants to establish and are used by some native butterflies.
 Both reed canary grass and nettles provide competition that minimized crown vetch re-invasion.
 Depending on habitat objectives, establishing desirable plants may be a consideration with future control efforts.